andrefgneves/meteor-iconfont/README.md

 The height of the outputed fonts.

+    stylesheetDestBasePath: 'client',
+    stylesheetFilename: null,

-#### cssDestBasePath
+#### stylesheetDestBasePath

 Type: `string` Default: `client`

-Path where the generated CSS should be outputed.
+Path where the generated stylesheet should be outputed.

+#### stylesheetFilename

+Type: `string` Default: the fontName value plus `.css`

+The filename of the genetated stylesheet.

 #### descent